-After finishing a bachelor's degree of science at George Washington University, Dr. Cora-Bramble completed medical and pediatric residency training at Howard University and a Master of Business Administration with a concentration in medical services management from Johns Hopkins University.
-Her professional development also included a three year W.K.
+After finishing a bachelor of science degree at George Washington University, Dr. Cora-Bramble completed her medical and pediatric residency training at Howard University and a master's in business administration with a concentration in medical services management from Johns Hopkins University.
+Her professional development also included a three-year W.K.
 Kellogg Foundation Leadership fellowship.
-Dr. Cora-Bramble held several leadership positions at the George Washington University Medical Center and the U.S. Department of Health and Human Services.
+She held several leadership positions at the George Washington University Medical Center and the U.S. Department of Health and Human Services.
 Additionally, she served as a commissioned officer in the U.S. Public Health Service.

-Dr. Cora-Bramble is a professor of pediatrics at George Washington University School of Medicine and a diplomate of the American Board of Pediatrics.
+Dr. Cora-Bramble is a Professor of Pediatrics at George Washington University School of Medicine and a diplomate of the American Board of Pediatrics.
 She is the recipient of the highest national honor in community pediatric education, the Academic Pediatric Association and American Academy of Pediatrics’ National Pediatric Community Teaching Award.
-In 2016 she was recognized by the Washington Business Journal with a "Woman Who Means Business" Award.
-She was also featured in the book, Against All Odds: Celebrating Black Women in Medicine, as one of 100 of the most prominent historical and contemporary black women physicians in the U.S.